Byron/gitoxide/crate-status.md

     * [ ] run transaction hooks and handle special repository states like quarantine
     * [ ] support for different backends like `files` and `reftable`
   * **worktrees**
-    * [ ] open a repository with worktrees and interact with them
+    * [x] open a repository with worktrees and interact with them
+    * [ ] proper handling of worktree related refs
     * [ ] create, move and remove
     * [ ] read per-worktree config if `extensions.worktreeConfig` is enabled.
   * [ ] remotes with push and pull